aradi/fypp/docs/fypp.rst

 * ``simple``: Like ``brute``, but continuation lines are indented with respect of the indentation of the original line.

-* ``smart``: Like ``simple``, but FYPP tries to fold the line at a whitespace character in order to prevent split tokens.
+* ``smart``: Like ``simple``, but Fypp tries to fold the line at a whitespace character in order to prevent split tokens.
 To prevent continuation lines becoming too short, it defaults to ``simple`` if no whitespace occurs in the last third of the line.

-.. warning:: FYPP is not aware of the Fortran semantics represented by the lines
+.. warning:: Fypp is not aware of the Fortran semantics represented by the lines
              it folds.

-FYPP applies the line folding rather mechanically (only considering the the position of the whitespace characters).
+Fypp applies the line folding rather mechanically (only considering the the position of the whitespace characters).
 Lines containing eval directives and lines within macro definition should, therefore, not contain any Fortran style comments (started by ``!``) *within* the line, as folding within the comment would result in invalid Fortran code.
-For comments within such lines, FYPPs comment directive (``@!``) can be used instead::
+For comments within such lines, Fypps comment directive (``@!``) can be used instead::

   @:def macro()